Henry Harington (musician): Life

 Born at Kelston, Somerset during September 1727, he was the son of Henry Harington of Kelston, and of Mary, daughter of Richard Backwell.
 On 17 December 1745 he matriculated at The Queen's College, Oxford, and graduated B.A. in 1749, M.A. in 1752.
 While at Oxford he joined a musical society set up by William Hayes, and restricted to competent sight-readers.

 Dropping a plan of taking holy orders, Harington studied medicine, and in 1753 established himself as a physician at Wells, Somerset.
 He accumulated his degrees in medicine in 1762.

 In 1771 Harington moved to Bath, Somerset, where he composed in spare time, and founded the Bath Harmonic Society.
 The Duke of York appointed him his physician.
 He was also an alderman and magistrate of Bath, and served as mayor in 1793.
 Bath at that time had a substantial population of French exiles caused by the French Revolution, leading to tension, and his term as mayor 1793–4 saw Harington active against radicalism, and attempting to clean up Bath's streets.
 His efforts went further than the Home Office desired.

 A private members’ club founded in 1874, named initially as The People’s Club and Institute Ltd., voted to change the name in around 1890 to reflect the history of the building and honour former resident Dr Henry Harington, Mayor of Bath (1793).
 This club still operates as The Harington Club, at Harington Place; a site which had once been 14th century stables used by Sir John Harington of Kelston during the Battle of Lansdown in 1643.

 Harington died on 15 January 1816, in Bath, and was buried at Kelston, in the church chancel.
-A monument to him was place in Bath Abbey.
+A monument to him was placed in Bath Abbey.